 The acceleration and jerk settings in 3D printing have critical effects on the overall quality of your 3D prints.
 These settings go a long way in determining whether your 3D prints will feature ghosting or not.
-Sometimes, a lot of persons prefer higher jerk and acceleration setting while printing because it saves time and all
+Sometimes, a lot of people prefer higher jerk and acceleration setting while printing because it saves time.

 Recommended Acceleration and Jerking Settings

 The recommended acceleration setting for a standard 3D printer should be 60mm/s while the jerk setting should be 10mm/s.
 This would give you reduced and regulated printing resonance, resulting in smooth and standard detailing.

 Keep in mind that these settings serve just as a ballpark figure.
 If you own a generic no-brand and low-cost machine, you will probably have to go below these values.
 On the contrary, you may have an incredible printer like the Voron 2.4 and laugh at my conservative settings!